ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {: codeblock}

-### Example request to get server meta information, by using the command line
+See the following example request to get server meta information by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/"